joshix/caddybox/lecaddybox.md

  Certificates, keys, and configuration generated in the letsencrypt exchange are written to files beneath the container’s `/.caddy/letsencrypt/`.
 The example above arranges for that path to be a Docker *volume*, backing the container's `/.caddy/` directory with a host directory, `/home/j/dotcaddy/`.

-They can be copied out of the container file system with the `docker cp` command, e.g.:
+Alternatively, the letsencrypt artifacts can be copied out of the container file system with the `docker cp` command, e.g.:

 ```sh
 $ docker cp com.wood-racing.lecaddybox:/.caddy /backup/dotcaddy